Trump’s case casts a spotlight on movement to restore voting rights to those convicted of felonies - WTOP News

 “My fear is Florida gave states permission to roll back,” Bowie said.

-Florida’s 2019 legislation adding new requirements to restore voting rights for people convicted of felonies also required those convicted of murder and sex crimes to petition before their rights could be restored, creating even more complications in a legally fraught process.
+Florida’s 2018 amendment that restored voting rights for people convicted of felonies also required those convicted of murder and sex crimes to petition before their rights could be restored.

-DeSantis, who signed the law, also created a unit to target “election crimes” in 2021, piggybacking on Trump’s false allegations that voter fraud cost him re-election the previous year.
+DeSantis, who signed the law the next year that added the fines and fees condition, also created a unit to target “election crimes” in 2021, piggybacking on Trump’s false allegations that voter fraud cost him reelection the previous year.
 The unit arrested 20 former felons but also highlighted the bewildering process Florida uses to determine whether people convicted of felonies can vote.
 Several of the defendants said they were confused by the arrests because election officials had allowed them to register to vote.

 Felony disenfranchisement laws date back to the Jim Crow era and mainly targeted Black people, according to experts.
 The only two states that experts say have never limited voting by people convicted of felonies, even in prison — Maine and Vermont — are two of the whitest in the nation.

-Note: This story was first published on May 31, 2024.
-It was updated on June 3, 2024, to correct that the provision that required people convicted of murder and sex crimes to petition before their rights could be restored was part of a 2018 ballot initiative approved by voters.